-The Gibbs free energy is an equation of states that represent spontaneous reaction direction on the environment, which has a particular pressure and temperature.
+The Gibbs free energy (or Gibbs energy) is an equation of state and represents spontaneity of reaction at constant pressure and temperature.

 1. Calculation of Formation Energy